-The Office of Information Resources (OIR) is responsible for management, operation, security and support of the information-technology environment at Philadelphia University.
-In accordance with established policies, all members of the Philadelphia University community are responsible for effective, efficient, ethical and acceptable use of information resources.
-The complete text of the University's "Information Technology Policy" is published in the University's Student Handbook and is available online at www.philau.edu/studenthandbook.
+The Office of Information Resources (OIR) is responsible for management, operation, security and support of the information-technology environment at Thomas Jefferson University.
+In accordance with established policies, all members of the Thomas Jefferson University community are responsible for effective, efficient, ethical and acceptable use of information resources.
+The complete text of the University's "Information Technology Policy" is published in the University's Student Handbook and is available online at www.eastfalls.jefferson.edu/studenthandbook.